pennmem/bptools/README.rst

     In order to properly handle micro contacts on combined macro/micro electrodes, labels in the jacksheet **must** be different for the macro and micro contacts.

+Known issues
+^^^^^^^^^^^^

+There is a bug in the Odin configuration tool which will silently accept the same primary contact in multiple sense channels.
+For example, it would indicate passing all checks if there were pairs defined as ``LA1-LA2`` and ``LA1-LA9``.
+This is handled automatically in the CSV generation script by flipping the order of contacts in the case of distal pairings.
+In other words, the pairs above will instead be defined as ``LA1-LA2`` and ``LA9-LA1``.